NKN1396/Discord-EmojiToRole/README.md

 # EmojiToRole
 A discord.js bot that assigns roles based on reactions to a message.
+It is inspired by Zira, a bot with similar functionality, but with a focus on ease of use.

+The main differences are:
+* no database required
+* static configuration
+* tiny code base
+* easy to maintain
 ## Features
 This bot offers two different modes of operation.
 The mode can be set independently for every message:
 1. mutually exclusive (disjoint)